LukeGrahamLandry/franca/devlog.md

+##

+one hundred and one point cloud mistakes

+- not setting total_count before calling update_distribution the first time
+- chunk size delta is always 1... decode_symbol is always 0...
+i imagined distributions as ordered lower bounds so `while => self.distribution[symbol].zext() * ltmp > stream.value { symbol += 1;`
+but no, thats not the same. now more sane: first is high because it's delta from 0 and then rest are smaller.
+- hmm 2148447271 sure looks negative. but -2147097928 is also not sane
+- k_coder.init(n_bit + 1)
+- ugh failed copy paste. `self.distribution[symbol]` -> `self.distribution[s]`
+- cheating by looking at the rust one's output on my file. im right for entries 0-18 in the chunk table. then im wrong: `k = 13 c = 214 lower_bits = 25 c = 6873 k = 13 c = 6874`
+final c is supposed to be -34919. huh, k is supposed to be 16. dumbass i was was cleverly storing the count of symbols seen to avoid re-summing them to check when to halve in update_distribution but wasn't incrementing it in decode_symbol. so now i can get through the chunks table.
+- off by 8 because i didn't skip the offset in chunk_table before reading the first chunk
+- i had the order of bit_fields backwards. tho in my defense, the spec reverses the order of the table randomly.
+- now i can read the first compressed xyz successfully.
+- rust one thinks the colours are all the same but mine are different. do i have the bit order reversed again? no. :LazSpecLies RGB in changed bit set, the one for r being identical to g/b is backwards from the spec???? or im going crazy and can't read. spec says "If bit 6 is set, Green and Blue are equal to the uncompressed value of Red", but the c++ code says `if (sym & (1 << 6)) { NOT equal } else { equal }` https://github.com/LASzip/LASzip/blob/master/src/lasreaditemcompressed_v2.cpp#L477
+- now im right for points 0-3.
+4 should be `4294605888 4294935618 4294967247` but i get `4294605952 4294935618 4294967247` then colours are garbage.
+i was clamping to 255 for the high byte instead of 255<<8. fixes colours but not positions. i32 vs u32 in streaming_median fixes it.
+- on the plus side, i know why i had a bonus half rocket ship on the other side of the universe, the coordinates are supposed to be signed.
+- now 8.x is wrong. wasn't sorting streaming_median correctly.
+- 16.z -215 vs -271. typo used self.y& again
+- 77.z -3008 vs -350. (big jump tho. progress).

+## (Mar 31)

 `franca self.fr && ./a.out self.fr && cp a.out b.out && hyperfine "./b.out self.fr"`
 required (bug???): inline, copy_elimination
 amazing (300): collapse_op_arm64+fix_memarg